dartion/ML-Projects/Breast Cancer Detection/readme.md

     macro avg         0.96         0.98      0.97       140
     weighted avg      0.97         0.97      0.97       140

-For efficient prediction for type of dataset both KNN and SVM could be used.
+For efficient prediction for the type of dataset both KNN and SVM could be used.